-The first equation directly expresses the second-order term as a weighted sum of the microeconomic elasticities of substitution as in Proposition 7.
-The first term on the right-hand side of the second equation is the network-independent second-order term when all the microeconomic elasticities of substitution are identical so that $\theta_0 = \theta_1$ as in Corollary 1.
+Equation (12) directly expresses the second-order term as a weighted sum of the microeconomic elasticities of substitution as in Proposition 7.
+The first term on the right-hand side of equation (13) is the network-independent second-order term when all the microeconomic elasticities of substitution are identical so that $\theta_0 = \theta_1$ as in Corollary 1.
 The second term is a network-dependent correction that takes into account the fact that $\theta_0 \neq \theta_1$.